mlibrary/umich-lib-ui/www/docs/resource-access.md

 ### Headings

 Use `headings` for table column headings.
+Headers should never be empty.

 ### Rows